HyeonuPark/srtp2-sys/README.md

 In case if you don't want to rely on the system package manager.

+## `skip-linking`

+Only generates bindings and skip any linking process.
+Useful if all you want is to generate documentation.

 # License and Disclaimer

 libSRTP is distributed under the following license, which is included